Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Basic Linux Commands/linuxCommands.md

 - grep
   -
+    - Used with the pipe operand

 - egrep
   - searchs a given data set of data and print every line which contains a given pattern.
 Like "find word" in browser Example: egrep 'word' path
+    - Used with the pipe operand

 - awk